 - State of New South Wales (NSW) Department of Primary Industries

-- State of Queensland (Qld) Department of Agriculture, Fisheries and Forestry QLD
+- State of Queensland (Qld) Department of Agriculture and Fisheries

 - State of South Australia (SA) Department of Primary Industries and Regions SA

-- State of Tasmania (Tas.)
-Department of Primary Industries, Water, Parks and Environment
+- State of Tasmania (Tas) Department of Primary Industries, Parks, Water and Environment

 - Australian Capital Territory (ACT) Department of Territory and Municipal Services

 - Northern Territory (NT) Department of Industry, Trade and Tourism

 - Australian Dairy Farmers

 - Australian Eggs

 - Australian Horse Industry Council